muggy8/improbable/have-and-havenot/f42vQOqT.md

 I could feel my arms swinging over my head and towards the ground.

-I could feel my spring-loaded legs releasing the energy they absorbed from Melody's kick and adding to my arm swing.
+I could feel my spring-loaded legs releasing the energy they absorbed from Melody's kick and adding it to my arm swing.

 And then, it all stopped, again.